Resource Recovery Centre

 General waste is transported to Cleanaway Inkermann at Inkermann and the recycling is sent to Northern Areas Waste Management Authority (NAWMA) where they sort through the different recycled products.
 After the sorting process the recyclable products is then sent off to different facilities for the optimal use and recycling of these products.

-The recovery centre also accepts waste oil and e-waste free of charge.
+Electronic Waste/E-Waste - The recovery centre also accepts e-waste free of charge.

 Avoid, Reduce, Reuse, Recycle Tips